Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 *   **Layered Architecture Support:** Naturally supports the implementation of layered architectures (Controller, Service, Repository).
 *   **Dependency Management:** Simplifies the management of project dependencies.

 The backend utilizes **Spring Data JPA** for the data persistence layer, providing an abstraction over JPA (Java Persistence API) implementations like Hibernate.
 This simplifies database interactions and reduces boilerplate code for CRUD operations and custom queries.
-The main programming language used is **Java 22**, as mentioned in `DOC2.md` [2].
+The main programming language used is **Java 22**, .

 **Lombok** is used to minimize boilerplate code in Java classes, such as getters, setters, constructors, and logging annotations (`@Data`, `@AllArgsConstructor`, `@Slf4j`) [2].